 - Decide who you want and go after them.
 Don’t try to get every possible client.
 Don’t get sidetracked and waste time with “tire-kickers” or the aforementioned “clients from hell.”

-- Talk with your contact person at your current clients and ask them what other department in their organization needs appraisals.
+- Talk with your contact person at your current clients and ask them what other departments in their organization need appraisals.

 - When bidding for an assignment, if you don’t get the bid, always call back and see how your bid was in relation to the others.
 Even if you do get the bid, check out the other bids.

 - Every time someone calls about a possible assignment and you don’t hear back from them, call back after a week or so to see what has happened.
 They may have lost your phone number.

 - Set up a systematic method for following up on contacts with current and new clients.
 You can use a manual system, such as writing it on your calendar or tickler file or use a contact management software program.
 It’s a waste of time to prospect if you don’t follow up.

 - Train your office staff and appraisers in basic phone sales techniques.
 For example, ask for the order, when appropriate.
 They only have a few minutes, if that long, to make a good sales presentation.

 - If you’re having a problem reaching a client or prospect, ask what is a good time and day to call.
 Schedule an appointment.
 Try email also.
 Everyone has a different preferred communication method.
 Find out what they prefer.